lara-sundare6/Portfolio/README.md

 ## About Me
-Experienced DevOps Engineer/Software Consultant with a passion for cloud infrastructure, developer enablement, and ethical AI.
+Experienced DevOps Professional with a passion for improvement, enablement, facilitating success, and ethical AI.
 I specialize in GitHub training, CI/CD optimization, and sustainable technology solutions.
 My commitment to green computing and equity in tech drives my work.

 ## Key Projects